-where the sum is now over all collections of non-intersecting paths from $I$ to $J$. \end{cor}
+where the sum is over all non-intersecting path collections $P$ from $I$ to $J$. \end{cor}

-Throughout this paper, we will always label source vertices by primed vertex labels and sink vertices by unprimed vertex labels.
-Thus, for instance, the entry $N_{1,2}$ will be given by the sum of the weights of path collections from $1'$ to $2$.
+In the rest of this paper, we will always label source vertices by primed vertex labels and sink vertices by unprimed vertex labels.
+Thus, for instance, the entry $N_{1,2}$ will be given by the sum of the weights of paths from $1'$ to $2$.

-\begin{example} Consider the weighted digraph in \cref{LGVthreegraph} with source set $\{1',2',3'\}$ and sink set $\{1,2,3\}$.
+\begin{example} Consider the weighted digraph in \Cref{LGVthreegraph} with source set $\{1',2',3'\}$ and sink set $\{1,2,3\}$.

 We construct the matrix $N$.
-There is a unique path from $1'$ to $1$, consisting of the diagonal path, which has weight $1$.
+There is a unique path from $1'$ to $1$, consisting of the diagonal edge, which has weight $1$.
 Thus, $N_{1,1}=1$.
 There are two paths from $1'$ to $2$, one using the weighted vertical edge $a$ and the other using the weighted vertical edge $c$.
 Thus, $N_{1,2}=a+c$.
 There is a unique path from $1'$ to $3$ using the weighted vertical edges $a$ and $b$.
 Thus, $N_{1,3}=ab$.
 Note that there are no paths from $2'$ to $1$, so $N_{2,1}=0$.
 Continuing in this manner, we obtain